Lilo & Stitch: The Series: Production

 In July 2002, Thomas Schumacher, then-president of Walt Disney Feature Animation, announced that Disney was developing a television series sequel to the film for Disney Channel in fall 2003 under the working title of Stitch!
 The TV Series.
 The series was announced alongside the direct-to-video film, Stitch!
 The Movie.
 Television animation directors Tony Craig and Bobs Gannaway, who both worked on Disney animated series such as House of Mouse and The Lion King's Timon & Pumbaa, and television screenwriter Jess Winfield, who wrote for Teacher's Pet and Buzz Lightyear of Star Command, served as executive producers of the show.
 Victor Cook and Don MacKinnon directed for the show's first 39 episodes, which comprised the first season.
 For the remaining 26 episodes, which comprised the second season, Rob LaDuca replaced MacKinnon as the other main director alongside Cook, while Craig directed two episodes, "Spike" and "Shoe".
+A majority of the voice cast from the original film reprised their roles in the series.

 Release

+Broadcast

+The series aired as part of the ABC Kids block on ABC from September 20, 2003 to September 2, 2006, Disney Channel from October 12, 2003 to 2010, again as part of the Disney Replay block from August 20, 2014 to January 1, 2015, during Stitch Day on June 26, 2025 (which was being aired to commemorate the success of the live action film), and Toon Disney from January 16, 2006 to February 8, 2009, days before the network rebranded to Disney XD, which eventually reran the series from March 11 to July 29, 2018, and again on June 26, 2025.
+The show also aired as a launch program on the Disney Junior channel from March 23, 2012 to September 3, 2013, marking this the first Disney Channel original series to air on that network.